Yuk Hui

-Yuk Hui is a Hong Kong philosopher and university professor.
+Yuk Hui is a Hong Kong philosopher and Professor of Philosophy at Erasmus University Rotterdam.
 He is known for his writings on philosophy and technology.
-Hui has been described as one of the most interesting contemporary philosophers of technology.
+Hui has been described as one of the most influential contemporary philosophers of technology.

 Education

-Hui studied Computer Engineering at the University of Hong Kong, wrote his doctoral thesis under the French philosopher Bernard Stiegler at Goldsmiths College in London and obtained his Habilitation in philosophy of technology from Leuphana University in Germany.
+Hui studied computer engineering at the University of Hong Kong, wrote his doctoral thesis under the French philosopher Bernard Stiegler at Goldsmiths, University of London, and obtained his habilitation in philosophy of technology from Leuphana University of Lüneburg.

 Career

-Hui has taught at the Leuphana University, Bauhaus University, and has been a visiting professor at the China Academy of Art.
+Hui has taught at the Leuphana University, Bauhaus University, and has been a visiting professor at the China Academy of Art and the University of Tokyo.
 He has been the convenor of the Research Network for Philosophy and Technology since 2014 and sits as a juror of the Berggruen Prize for Philosophy and Culture since 2020.
-He currently teaches at the City University of Hong Kong.
+He currently teaches at the Erasmus University Rotterdam and the City University of Hong Kong.

 Influence and concepts

 Hui works on the intersection between technology and philosophy.
-His first monograph titled On the Existence of Digital Objects (2016), an homage to the work of Gilbert Simondon, was prefaced by Bernard Stiegler.
+His first monograph, titled On the Existence of Digital Objects (2016), an homage to the work of Gilbert Simondon, was prefaced by Bernard Stiegler.
 The book was endorsed by Jahrbuch Technikphilosophie as having "all the qualities of becoming a genuine classic in the future."
-Hui's second book The Question Concerning Technology in China.
-An Essay in Cosmotechnics (2016) is a response to Martin Heidegger's 1953 essay "The Question Concerning Technology".
-Hui questioned that the concept of technology in Western philosophy literature may not coincide with that of China and therefore suggested reconstructing a technological thought in China.
-The American philosopher of technology Carl Mitcham in a review of Hui's book writes "There is no more challenging work for anyone interested in trying to understand both the manifold philosophical challenges of Western scientific technology and the contemporary rise of China on the world-historical scene."
+Hui's second book, The Question Concerning Technology in China: An Essay in Cosmotechnics (2016) is a response to Martin Heidegger's 1953 essay "The Question Concerning Technology".
+Hui posited that the concept of technology in Western philosophical literature may not coincide with that of China and suggested reconstructing a technological thought in China.
+The American philosopher of technology Carl Mitcham, in a review of Hui's book, writes "There is no more challenging work for anyone interested in trying to understand both the manifold philosophical challenges of Western scientific technology and the contemporary rise of China on the world-historical scene."
+Hui's work on Chinese philosophy of technology has contributed to discourse around sinofuturism.